UCI-GDIM31/class-activities-Nedajist/README.md

 Category: Environment

 After rotating the muskrat, the code in step 2 will cause it to move forward/backward in a direction misaligned to the direction that the muskrat is facing.
 Simply changing the muskrat's position does not account for the direction that the Muskrat is facing in.
+It simply moves its global position forward, but the
+Muskrat's local position (which accounts for rotation) is what ought to move forward.
+The solution is to use the Translate method, which does account for the Muskrat's facing direction.

 ## Open-Source Assets
 ### W1